dracodoc/rCartoAPI/README.md

 `devtools` need some dependencies to work, like Rtools in windows, Xcode in Mac.
 If you have trouble installing it, there are also lightweighted alternatives like [remotes](https://github.com/r-pkgs/remotes).
 After installing `remotes`, run `remotes::install_github("dracodoc/rCartoAPI")`

+### Updates
+- 2017.01.23  Corrected the syntax used in `.Renviron`, updated the help messages.

 ### Carto user name and API key

 All the functions in the package currently require an API key from Carto.
 Without API key you can only do some read only operations with public data.
 If there is more demand I can add the keyless versions, though I think it will be even better for Carto to just provide API key in free plan.